Plynk investment app Download App

 • - Mark-ups or spreads

-Here are the investing fees you’ll pay at Plynk:
+Here are the investing fees you’ll pay with the Plynk app:

-- Expense ratios (for ETFs and mutual funds): If you decide to invest in ETFs or mutual funds, you’ll likely pay what’s called an expense ratio.
+- Expense ratios (for funds): If you decide to invest in funds, you’ll likely pay what’s called an expense ratio.
 This is a yearly fee that covers the costs of operating the fund you’re invested in (like the fund manager’s salary, legal fees, and administrative costs).
 Each fund may have a different expense ratio.

 - Customer fee on crypto trades: For each trade made in your Paxos crypto account, there is a small fee.
 For crypto trades $100 and under, the fee is $0.50.
 For crypto trades above $100, there’s a 0.5% fee.